 Miss Avery stared off to the side, searching her mind.
 “I know they like to spend time at the railroad tracks, in the yard over on Jackson.
 That might be a good place to start.”

-The train yard on Jackson Ave.
-It was only a few blocks away.
+The train yard on Jackson Ave. was only a few blocks away.
 “Thanks, Maggie.
-I’ll check it out.”
+I’ll check it out,” said Davidson.

-He shook it off, pulled away politely, finding it hard to meet her pleading blue eyes.
+He shook off the rush of emotion and pulled away politely, finding it hard to meet her pleading blue eyes.

 “Take me with you,” she said.
 “If my son is in danger or gotten himself into some trouble, he needs me.
 Please, I want to come.”

-It went against every rule in the book.
-But still, if anyone could help in locating the boy, it was his mother.
-She knew his movements better than anybody.
-The important thing was they got to Wade before the agents did.
+Her plead went against every rule in the book.
+And yet, if anyone could help in locating the boy, it was his mother; she knew his movements better than anybody.
+The important thing was they got to Wade before the government agents did.
 There was something off about those agents.
 Something sinister.